 The figures above assume that the user actually completed all 89 surveys, which of course would not be the case as disqualifications are quite common.
 However, they’re still helpful for seeing how much a person might expect to earn on a per-hour basis.

-While $5 per hour certainly can’t be viewed as a meaningful side hustle, it’s actually pretty good compared to the payouts of other survey sites.
+While $5 per hour certainly can’t be viewed as a legit side income, it’s actually pretty good compared to the payouts of other survey sites.
 You can’t really view it as a money-making opportunity in its own right, but it can be a decent way to boost your SB balance in your spare time (like when you’re waiting for a doctor).

 #2.
 Daily Poll